kyma-project/telemetry-manager/docs/contributor/performance-tests/metrics/metrics.md

 1. Multiple pods all running on a single node and export metrics (to find how many workloads supported)
 2. Workload generating huge amount of metrics (To understand how scraping works when the workload exposes several MB of metrics)
 3. Have multiple workloads across different nodes (To understand prometheus SDS behaviour with multiple services)
-4. Verify istio metrics
+4. Verify sample limit test
-5. Test with huge metric payload where we don't scale gradually more like a spike
+5. Multiple pods and services scraped from multiple receivers8

 ### Multiple pods all running on a single node and export metrics
 Setup: